mcdarsenekmwale/flutter_weather_time_app/README.md

 Functionalities

 Check the current time

-check the Current temperature, max and min temperature, sunset, sunrise Custom icons for each weather condition check 7 day forecast
+check the Current temperature, max and min temperature, sunset, sunrise, humidity, wind speed Custom icons for each weather condition check 7 day forecast
 Check the current weather condition in different places around the world